Positive-Augmented Contrastive Learning for Vision-and-Language Evaluation and Training: Experimental Evaluation

 \tit{Positive Image-Text Generation} To expand the training dataset with additional positive instances, we use Stable Diffusion~\citep{rombach2022high} for generating new visual data and the BLIP model~\citep{li2022blip} for generating new textual descriptions.
 Specifically, to generate images, we employ the model pre-trained on the English image-text pairs of the LAION-5B dataset~\citep{schuhmann2022laion} and fine-tuned at a resolution equal to $512\times512$ on the LAION-Aesthetics subset\footnote{\url{https://laion.ai/blog/laion-aesthetics/}}, which has been filtered with aesthetic requirements.
 Throughout the generation process, we utilize a safety checker module to minimize the probability of explicit images.
 Moreover, we disable the invisible watermarking of the outputs to prevent easy identification of the images as being machine-generated.

 \tit{Fine-tuning with RL} When assessing the effectiveness of \ours for fine-tuning captioning models, we employ a standard encoder-decoder Transformer architecture.
 Specifically, we use three layers in both encoder and decoder, a hidden size of 512, and 8 attention heads.
 To encode input images, we adopt the CLIP ViT-L/14 visual encoder.
 At training stage, we initially pre-train the model with the classical cross-entropy loss for sentence generation.
 Subsequently, we optimize our model using \ours in both reference-free and reference-based versions.
 During cross-entropy pre-training, we train our network with the Adam optimizer~\citep{kingma2015adam}, a batch size of 1,024, and for up to 20,000 steps.
-During this phase, we linearly warmup for 1,000 steps, then keep a constant learning rate of $2.5\cdot 10^{-4}$ until 10,000 steps, then sub-linearly decrease until 15,000 steps to $10^{-5}$ and keep the value constant until the end of the training.
+During this phase, we linearly warmup for 1,000 steps, then keep a constant learning rate of $2.5\cdot10^{-4}$ until 10,000 steps, then sub-linearly decrease until 15,000 steps to $1\cdot10^{-5}$ and keep the value constant until the end of the training.

 For the second stage, we further optimize our model using Adam as optimizer with $1\cdot 10^{-6}$ as learning rate, for one epoch using a batch size of 32.
 During caption generation, we employ a beam size equal to 5.
 We train our model on the COCO dataset~\citep{lin2014microsoft} using the splits defined by~\cite{karpathy2015deep}.